Adroneleh/common-lisp-learning/README.md

 This repository is distributed under the MIT License.
 You are free to use the code and materials in your own projects.

+## Link to Task Board

+You can track the project's progress and view current tasks on the [Task Board](https://github.com/users/Adroneleh/projects/1).

-## How to Install a Common Lisp Interpreter on Linux:
+## How to Install a Common Lisp Interpreter on Linux(Ubuntu):

 If you're using Linux and want to start learning Common Lisp, you can install a Common Lisp interpreter such as SBCL (Steel Bank Common Lisp) by following these steps: